TechXplainator/stable-diffusion/01-prompt-formula-subject.md

 - **Action or Accessory (Optional)**: This is where you can include an action or an item that's related to the subject, but it's not required.
 - **Location (Optional)**: If you want to specify where the scene takes place, you can use this element.
 However, it's also optional.

-In this formula:

-- All the elements enclosed in angle brackets <...> are optional.
-This means you can choose whether or not to include them in your prompt.
-- The only mandatory element is the Subject, so you must include it to describe the main focus of your image.
-- The order of elements is not fixed, allowing you to place Adjectives, Actions or Accessories, and Locations before or after the Subject.
-This flexibility lets you craft your prompt in a way that best suits the context or your creative vision.

 ## Examples